Fashtech and retailtech in London

 The UK capital offers many brilliant schemes to support retailtech and fashtech entrepreneurs, such as Farfetch’s Dream Assembly Base Camp accelerator programme in partnership with Outlier Ventures, which offers startups opportunities for education, mentorship and networking.[7]

-The Fashion District, a hub of fashion and innovation in east London, supports new workspaces, unlocks skills development programmes and links investors to designers, makers and entrepreneurs[8]
+The Fashion District, a hub for fashion and innovation in east London, supports new workspaces, unlocks skills development programmes and links investors to designers, makers and entrepreneurs.[8]

 5. An ambitious future